Mountain Valley Pipeline

-The pipeline has met with opposition in the form of legal challenges, regulatory hurdles, and direct action.
+The pipeline was met with opposition in the form of legal challenges, regulatory hurdles, direct action and destruction of property.
 Some of the issues raised by opponents include the seizure of land through eminent domain and negative impacts to the forests, waterways, and protected wildlife.
-Opponents have also voiced concerns about the projects contribution to climate change, and permits have been denied on the basis of environmental justice laws in the state of Virginia.
+Opponents have also voiced concerns about the project's contribution to climate change, and permits have been denied on the basis of environmental justice laws in the state of Virginia.
 These challenges have resulted in the project being years behind schedule and billions of dollars over budget.

-The American Petroleum Institute stated that the pipeline would get a cleaner, cheaper fuel to market and spur the economy.
+The American Petroleum Institute stated that the pipeline would get a cleaner, cost-effective fuel to market and spur the economy.

-In July 2022 West Virginia senator Joe Manchin made a deal with US Democratic Party leadership to ease regulatory barriers for the MVP in exchange for his support of the Inflation Reduction Act.
+In July 2022, West Virginia senator Joe Manchin negotiated with US Democratic Party leadership to ease regulatory barriers for major infrastructure projects in exchange for his support of the Inflation Reduction Act.
 His proposed legislation would have required the Federal Energy Regulatory Commission (FERC) to take "all necessary actions" to ensure completion of the MVP.
 This deal prompted protests in Washington, DC in September, led by Indigenous people and others voicing environmental justice concerns.
 Manchin's bill was later withdrawn.

+On June 3, 2023, President Biden signed into law the Fiscal Responsibility Act that requires all federal permits needed to complete the project be issued by June 24, 2023.
+The project developer expects the pipeline to be in-service by mid-year 2024.